 Student Portraits: Aaron Ramsay

-Chemistry majors have access to state-of-the-art equipment in the new Segerstrom Science Center, including a nuclear magnetic resonance lab.
-With this resource and many others, students develop expert problem-solving skills and the ability to work at the interface between chemistry, biology, and physics.
+Chemistry majors have access to state-of-the-art equipment in the Segerstrom Science Center, including a nuclear magnetic resonance lab.
+With this resource and many others, students develop expert problem-solving skills and the ability to work at the interface of chemistry, biology, and physics.

 Pathway from Education to Vocation

 Download the Chemistry Career Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.

 You’re a chemistry major if you: